Rhydyfelin: History

-Rhydyfelin grew from a rural hamlet to a thriving village in the 19th century, due to its location on the Glamorganshire Canal which took iron from Merthyr Tydfil to the city of Cardiff, and linking to this Dr Richard Griffiths' canal and tramway which took coal from the Rhondda Valleys.
+Rhydyfelin is also known as Rhydfelen, and means Mill ford in the Welsh language.
+It grew from a rural hamlet to a thriving village in the 19th century, due to its location on the Glamorganshire Canal which took iron from Merthyr Tydfil to the city of Cardiff, and linking to this Dr Richard Griffiths' canal and tramway which took coal from the Rhondda Valleys.
 Also of note was the nearby Iron and Tin works at Treforest.
 Other minor works included an ironworks on the site of the tram shed buildings.

 Neighbouring villages are Hawthorn, Treforest and Glyntaff.
 The village is split into two electoral wards: the lower, largely historic part of the village is in Hawthorn Ward along with the settlement of Upper Boat, which comprises some of the nearby Treforest Estate, while the largely social housing of the estates of upper Rhydyfelin are in the ward of Rhydyfelen Central and Ilan.
-Rhydyfelin is also known as Rhydfelen, which means Mill ford in the Welsh language.

 The original name was Rhydfelen, and the version "Rhydyfelin" is believed to be a corruption.

 Rhydyfelin was once served by two railway stations: one on the Cardiff Railway, and one on the Pontypridd, Caerphilly and Newport Railway.
 After the Grouping, the former Cardiff Railway halt became Rhydyfelin Low Level Halt and the halt of the Pontypridd, Caerphilly and Newport Railway became Rhydyfelin High Level Halt.
 The halts closed in 1931 and 1953 respectively.

 The Church of St Luke is in the Church in Wales Parish of Rhydyfelin, Diocese of Llandaff.